 It's actually a little self-referential: answering this question puts you under pressure.
 Thankfully, with a little forethought, you'll be able to answer it with a natural, reassuring, calm demeanor.

 It's not just the technical aspects of your tasks that need noting down, but your feelings about them.
 What's blocking your progress?
 What aren't you enjoying?
 Even if you don't figure out the answers straight away, getting them out of your head will help you feel much better.
+It might even lead to fresh perspectives on a challenging project.

 By breaking down your important tasks into small chunks, you can work out which part is causing you the most anxiety and tackle it head-on.
 You'll also benefit from the small 'wins' when you can cross something small off your to-do list.
 Each task completed - even if it's an easy one - is a reminder that you're capable of getting things done.

 So this strategy is about addressing your procrastination as much as anything - taking a few moments to really examine why you're avoiding a certain task.
 Is it too scary?
 Too much work?
 Too boring?
-Take some time to get your thoughts together and make a plan to tackle the unappetizing things first - once you stop procrastinating, you'll find yourself on a roll, and you'll soon be on your way to being in control.
+Take some time to get your thoughts together and make a plan to tackle the unappetizing things first.
+Once you stop procrastinating, you'll find yourself on a roll, and you'll soon be on your way to being in control.

 For situations where you'd benefit from thinking on your feet, try the Start Fast program.
 If you'd like to develop your sense of calm in the middle of a storm, try Reflection & Patience.
 And if you'd like to be the one taking the reins during challenging times, Personal Power will help you develop the confidence to step up and be a leader.

 Having a whole load of stuff to deal with is fairly common at some points during your career.
-Some jobs go through periods of quiet with periods of urgency and high stress (like firefighters or police officers), and some have a more even level of pressure (like marketing managers, accountants or dentists).
+Some jobs go through periods of quiet with periods of urgency and high stress (like firefighters or police officers), and some have a more even level of pressure (like marketing managers, accountants, or dentists).

 There's a difference between good stress and bad stress.
 Eustress is the kind of pressure that helps you grow and thrive - it's where your abilities are just tested enough to help you develop your skills.
 Distress, on the other hand, is a negative type of pressure, where you're overwhelmed, anxious, and unable to think clearly.